-Another niche in the florist wedding business is the Wedding Planner Career and another great guide I suggest if you are considering thi business is: How to become a Wedding Planner Guide.
+Another niche in the florist wedding business is the Wedding Planner Career and another great guide I suggest if you are considering this business.

 Many people take courses at a local community school or colleges as the first step in their education on becoming a florist.
 Professional floral organizations also offer classes in several towns and online.

 At some point consider to have hands on experience and take a job at a local florist before buying one.
 Find out what you are getting into.

 Many have become a florist because they "grew up in the business", because someone in their family had a flower shop, others have a love for plants and flowers which translated in opening a florist business.

 Be careful of the false notions of the "Romance of owning a florist possess".